MooersLab/latextips/README.md

 - LaTeX is available for free.
 It is painless to install with a package manager.
 - It has been around in its present form for about 35 years, so it is likely to be around for another 35 years according to the [Lindy effect](https://wiki2.org/en/Lindy_effect).
-- The tex files are plain text and easy to put under version control.
+- The tex files are plain text and easily put under version control.
 - The tex files are tiny compared to a word processing document containing the same information.
 - Long tex files and the resulting PDF files are easy to scroll quickly; this is not the case for word processing documents.
 - The support for math type-setting is among the best.
-- The support for generating automatically tables of contents, bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is very strong.
+- The support for automatically generating tables of contents, bibliographies, indices, glossaries, and lists of figures, tables, code, and equations is robust.
-- You have exquisite and precise control over the appearance of the output, largely via a vast library of packages.
-It is likely that what you want to do has been done before via a library that someone else developed.
+- You have exquisite and precise control over the output's appearance, largely via a vast library of packages.
+What you want to do has likely been done before via a library that someone else developed.
-- The bulk of your prose does not require much in the way of LaTeX coding.
-The LaTeX markup is out of your way most of the time.
+- The LaTeX markup is out of your way most of the time.
-- After you configure that preamble of the tex file to generate the features that you want in a particular kind of document, your work is done.
+- After you configure that preamble of the tex file to generate the features you want in a particular document, your work is done.
 You can reuse the preamble for the next several decades with only minor modifications as packages wax and wane.
 - You can also reuse LaTeX code in the form of code snippets.
-Snippets can enhance your productivity in ways that are still not possible in word processing documents thanks to tab triggers and mirrored tab stops.
+Snippets can enhance your productivity in ways that are still not possible in word-processing documents, thanks to tab triggers and mirrored tab stops.
-- Word processing documents were designed for writing business letters and not much less.
-For everything else, LaTeX is better.
-LaTeX is also good for business letters.
-Most academics use word processors for historic reasons.

 ## Why not the alternatives to LaTeX

 - [Plain text](https://wiki2.org/en/Plain_text) Why not?
 It's simple.
 It is the place to start when breaking free from the grip of word processors.
 - [Markdown](https://wiki2.org/en/Markdown) (and all of its variants: even R Markdown and [bookdown](https://bookdown.org/)) are great for simple documents.
 The rendered PDFs are beautiful.
 It is a great starter language for working with markup documents.
 However, it does not support the automatic generation of indices.
-- [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step-up in terms of sophistication, but it was designed to meet the needs of Python developers to document their code.
+- [ReStructuredTexT](https://wiki2.org/en/ReStructuredText) may be the next step up in sophistication, but it was designed to help Python developers document their code.
 It does a good job of meeting that need, but it is also quite limited as a result.
 - [Asciidoc](https://wiki2.org/en/AsciiDoc) is a step closer to LaTeX.
-However, it imports rendered PNG files of equations that look horrible.
+However, it imports rendered PNG files of equations that do not look very sharp after inclusion in PDFs.
 It, too, fails to generate indices.
-You can generate an index if you export the document to [DocBook](https://docbook.org/), which uses XML.
+You can create an index if you export the document to [DocBook](https://docbook.org/), which uses XML.
-- [Org-mode](https://orgmode.org/) is a very powerful markup language with added features for time and knowledge management.
-You can work in org-mode all day.
+- [Org-mode](https://orgmode.org/) is a compelling markup language with added features for time and knowledge management.
+You can work in org mode all day.
 It is a very complete work environment.
 However, org files are translated to LaTeX upon export to PDF.
 Org recognizes most LaTeX markup.
-You still have to learn some LaTeX to get the most out of document generation with org-mode.
+You must still learn some LaTeX to get the most out of document generation with org-mode.
 Here are some templates for a [generic manuscript](https://github.com/MooersLab/manuscriptInOrg) and a [writing log](https://github.com/MooersLab/writingLogTemplateInOrg) to keep track of your progress and plans for your writing project.
-- HTML is obviously great for making web-pages.
-You can use it to generate documents too.
-Knowledge of HTML is useful when you run into the limitations of GitHub Markdown.
+- HTML is great for making web pages.
+You can also use it to generate documents.
+Knowledge of HTML is useful when you encounter the limitations of GitHub Markdown.

 I have experience with all of the above.
-I edit org-mode, markdown, plain text, and HTML every day and ReStructuredTexT once a year.
+I edit org-mode, markdown, plain text, and HTML daily and ReStructuredTexT once a year.

 ## Start with Overleaf